menny/menny.github.io/_posts/2026-09-12-netta-vs-cnn.md

 updates:
   - date: 2026-09-12 15:00:00
     reason: "Initial version"
+  - date: 2026-09-19 18:00:00
+    reason: "Timing corrections, including font detection web services"
+  - date: 2026-09-19 19:00:00
+    reason: "Adding detected fonts comparison image"
 ---

-My (very untechnical) friend asked me to edit a screenshot for him.
+My (very non-technical) friend asked me to edit a screenshot for him.
 Nothing too hard: it's a screenshot of a letter, and he wanted to change a few words and numbers in it.
 I was like, "Sure, man.
 Come over, we'll do it on my laptop in a couple of minutes."

 Easy, right?